prosphora/prosphora.github.io/content/docs/policies/terms-of-service.md

 #### License and Restrictions

-We grant you a personal, limited, non-transferable license to use our App and Website.
+We grant you a personal, limited, non-transferable license to use our Website.
 You may not modify, distribute, or create derivative works from our Service.

 #### Third-Party Services